galantelab/reboot/docs/README.md

 ### Inputs

-   Survival analysis may be run in univariate or multivariate mode.
+   Survival analyses may be run in univariate or multivariate mode.
 Required inputs depend on this choice.

    1. Univariate mode